Ambystoma maculatum (Shaw, 1802)

 Key Characters: Two rows of yellow or orange-yellow spots down back from behind eye nearly to tail tip; belly slate gray or black, sometimes with small white flecks.

 Similar Species: Tiger Salamander has a yellowish-black mottled venter, the toes are flattened in cross-section, and the eyes are gold.
-See Key to Illinois Salamanders for help with identification.
+See Key to Adult and Larval Salamanders of Illinois for help with identification.

 Subspecies: None recognized.

 Description (modified from Smith, 1961): Stout salamander up to 19 cm TL with bright yellow spots on back and occasionally orange spots on head.
 Rarely without spots, but unspotted individuals still recognizable by robust build and plain belly.
 Adpressed limbs usually do not meet, except in juveniles, which have proportionally longer legs.
 Female 5%-7% longer TL than male but with proportionally shorter tail.
 Larva uniformly brown, never with dark blotches on back.

 Habitat: Deciduous forests with access to vernal pools or fish-free permanent ponds suitable for breeding and larval life.